 After you have missed at least seven days of work because of your injury, you are entitled to receive lost wage benefits.
 These benefits are based on your average weekly wage at the time you were hurt.
 These benefits do not pay your full salary.
 Instead, you are paid 66 2/3 percent of your average weekly wage (up to the state maximum).

-When a workplace injury is fatal, workers’ compensation will provide payment of reasonable funeral expenses as well as up to 66 2/3 of the deceased worker’s earnings to dependents.
-Ongoing death benefits payments can last 500 weeks.
+When a workplace injury is fatal, workers’ compensation will provide payment of reasonable funeral expenses as well as a final award which is payable to the decedents’ beneficiaries (who are defined by law).